Richard Lugar: Awards and honors

 Lugar received numerous awards, including Guardian of Small Business, the Spirit of Enterprise, Watchdog of the Treasury, and 46 honorary doctorate degrees.
 In 1970, he received the Golden Plate Award of the American Academy of Achievement.
 In 2001, Lugar received the Democracy Service Medal of the National Endowment for Democracy.
 In 2010, Lugar received the Benjamin Harrison Presidential Site Advancing American Democracy Award.
 In June 2012, he was conferred with the Grand Collar of the Order of Lakandula by President Benigno S. Aquino III for his contributions to the enhancement of the Philippine-US alliance and friendship as well as Poland's Knight of Freedom Award for his actions and support of the Polish accession process to NATO structures.

-On August 8, 2013, President Barack Obama named Lugar as a recipient of the Presidential Medal of Freedom.
+On August 8, 2013, President Obama named Lugar as a recipient of the Presidential Medal of Freedom.
 The award ceremony was held November 20 of that year, the 50th anniversary of the assassination of John F. Kennedy.
 The citation in the press release read as follows:

 "Richard Lugar represented Indiana in the United States Senate for more than 30 years.
 An internationally respected statesman, he is best known for his bipartisan leadership and decades-long commitment to reducing the threat of nuclear weapons.
 Prior to serving in Congress, Lugar was a Rhodes Scholar and Mayor of Indianapolis from 1968 to 1975.
 He currently serves as President of the Lugar Center."

 Lugar was knighted as a Knight Commander of the Order of the British Empire (KBE) for his efforts to reduce Weapons of Mass Destruction and supporting NATO.
 Lugar was awarded the Grand Cross of the Order of Merit, from Germany, in 2013, for his work on fostering transatlantic cooperation.
 In 2014, Lugar received the Golden Laurel Branch award, the highest honor given by the Bulgarian Ministry of Foreign Affairs.
 Lugar was recognized for his contributions to Bulgaria's accession to NATO.

 In August 2016, President Petro Poroshenko of Ukraine awarded Richard Lugar with the highest award for foreigners — Order of Liberty.
 In November 2016 he was awarded the 2016 J. William Fulbright Prize for International Understanding.
 In 2005, Lugar was presented the Lifetime Contributions to American Diplomacy Award by the American Foreign Service Association.